Our Top Picks

 Insight – Make sure to clean your brushes and tools after use.
 To clean your brushes and trays, you can use paint thinner or mineral spirits.

 Now that your table is painted, it’s time to seal and protect it so it lasts.
-Apply 2-3 coats of sealant, waiting for each coat to dry completely between applications.
+Apply two to three coats of sealant, waiting for each coat to dry completely between applications.
 This protects the paint and provides a long-lasting finish.

 Sealant Options